How To Write A Book – The Ultimate Guide

 Here are some examples of subgenres:

-- Body Horror, Gore, Historical, Creepy Kids, Mythic, Comedy
+Horror: Body Horror, Gore, Historical, Creepy Kids, Mythic, Comedy

-- Hardboiled, Classic Detective, Cozy, Paranormal, Legal
+Mystery: Hardboiled, Classic Detective, Cozy, Paranormal, Legal

-- Comedy, Billionaires, Erotic, Clean, Regency, Suspense
+Romance: Comedy, Billionaires, Erotic, No or Low Heat, Regency, Suspense

-- Cyberpunk, Dystopian, Utopian, Lost Worlds, Space Travel
+Science-Fiction: Cyberpunk, Dystopian, Utopian, Lost Worlds, Space Travel

 This is by no means a comprehensive list.
 Whatever your genre is, dive deep into subgenres.
 You are almost guaranteed to uncover a specific style of storytelling that matches your objectives.
 The time you took to nail down your subgenre will pay off big when you get to the research phase.